 Lettered, legend or other so-called restricted stock.

-Direct investment in private placements, real estate, oil and gas and venture capital, or funds comprised thereof.
+Direct investment in private placements, real estate, oil and gas and venture capital, collectibles or other investments which cannot be liquidated without penalties within five business days are prohibited.

-Gifts of ineligible investments must be reviewed and may be retained only at the discretion of the .

 Spending Policy

 The portfolio is used to support the operations of the ARRL.
 Withdrawals from the portfolio in accordance with this section are permitted, but not required.
 For budgeting purposes, the annual draw from the portfolio may not exceed 3% of the average of the prior two fiscal year end market values of the investment portfolio assets.
 In addition, the ARRL may draw from the portfolio the annual cost of the LMP for each such member.
-As needs arise, the amount drawn on an annual basis may exceed the previously set limits with prior approval of the A&FC.
+As needs arise, the amount drawn on an annual basis may exceed the previously set limits with prior approval of the Board.

 Roles and Responsibilities

-ADMINISTRATION & FINANCE COMMITTEE
+THE BOARD OF DIRECTORS

-The A&FC shall review the entire investment program, approve the IPS and provide overall direction to the IM.
-Any deviation from this IPS shall be approved in advance by this Committee and those of a material nature must be promptly reported to the Board.
+The Board shall review the entire investment program, approve the IPS and provide overall direction to the IM.
+Any deviation from this IPS shall be approved in advance by the Board and those of a material nature must be promptly reported to the Board.

-INVESTMENT ADVISOR/MANAGER shall:
+INVESTMENT MANAGER shall:

-Manage the assets under his or her management in accordance with policy guidelines and the objectives expressed herein.
+Manage the assets in accordance with policy guidelines and the objectives expressed herein.

 Exercise investment discretion within the guidelines and objectives stated herein.
 Such discretion includes decisions to buy, sell or hold securities in amounts and proportions reflective of the IM’s current strategy and compatible with the investments objectives.